 Simple Green Living in an Erratic World?

 With storms, erratic climate, forest fires, and politics all providing plenty of drama, I encourage you to keep all your household basics on hand, plus some cash.
 What items would you not want to run out of if the power was out for a while, for example?

-Reading Ted Koppel’s recent book Lights Out! (link to my review of it) was a reminder to me and to many people that preparedness is appropriate for people of all points of view, ages, religions, locations, etc.
+Reading Ted Koppel’s book Lights Out! (link to my review of it) was a reminder to me and to many people that preparedness is appropriate for people of all points of view, ages, religions, locations, etc.

 Living simply remains a core value for me but I also am researching things to stock up on, to become more resilient in an uncertain world.
 (Resilience is becoming my new favorite word.)

 My intellectual roots are in the “back to the land” era of the late 60s and early 70s.
 That was such an exciting time of seeking alternatives, and I never lost that point of view.
 I find that much of the survivalist and prepper (preparedness) literature has a different mindset than mine, partly a generational thing perhaps, with roots in the military thinking of the more recent wars.